 - Using a bowl to wash up rather than leaving the hot tap running.

-Get a head: If you’ve got a shower that takes hot water straight from your boiler or hot water tank (rather than an electric shower) then you may be able to fit a water-efficient shower head and that could reduce your hot water usage whilst still maintaining the sensation of a powerful shower.
+Get ahead: If you’ve got a shower that takes hot water straight from your boiler or hot water tank (rather than an electric shower) then you may be able to fit a water-efficient showerhead, and that could reduce your hot water usage while still maintaining the sensation of a great shower.

 Some water companies are giving shower heads away for free, so maybe contact your water company to see if you could receive one.
 Through installing a water-efficient shower head, a family of four could save around £75 a year on gas for water heating, as well as a further £90 on water bills if they have a water meter.

 New heating controls: Whatever the age of your boiler, the right controls will let you set your heating and hot water to come on and off when you need them, heat just the areas of your home you want, and decide how warm you want each area to be.
 Installing a room thermostat if you didn’t have one before could save £70.